Travelling salesman problem: Dantzig–Fulkerson–Johnson formulation

-Label the cities with the numbers 1, …, n and define:
+Label the cities with the numbers 1, ..., n and define:

 Take $c_{ij} > 0$ to be the distance from city i to city j.
 Then TSP can be written as the following integer linear programming problem:

-The last constraint of the DFJ formulation—called a subtour elimination constraint—ensures no proper subset Q can form a sub-tour, so the solution returned is a single tour and not the union of smaller tours.
-Because this leads to an exponential number of possible constraints, in practice it is solved with row generation.
+The last constraint of the DFJ formulation—called a subtour elimination constraint—ensures that no proper subset Q can form a sub-tour, so the solution returned is a single tour and not the union of smaller tours.
+Intuitively, for each proper subset Q of the cities, the constraint requires that there be fewer edges than cities in Q: if there were to be as many edges in Q as cities in Q, that would represent a subtour of the cities of Q. Because this leads to an exponential number of possible constraints, in practice it is solved with row generation.

 Computing a solution

 The traditional lines of attack for the NP-hard problems are the following: